 - WVD is a new, up-to-date, and very exciting technology from Microsoft

-- WVD allows for native Windows 10 desktop instead of a Windows 10 "desktop experience" with RDS
+- WVD allows for native Windows 10 desktop instead of a Windows 10 "desktop experience" on Server OS with RDS

-- WVD includes profile management technology from FSLogix
+- WVD includes user profile container technology from FSLogix

 - WVD supports OneDrive and indexed search in pooled desktops